Cheddar Jalapeno Corn Casserole

 Every time I bring this Tex-Mex jalapeno corn casserole to a party, it's the first dish to disappear.
-This isn't your average corn casserole recipe, it's a a creamy, cheesy, slightly spicy twist on the Southern classic.
+This isn't your average corn casserole recipe, it's a creamy, cheesy, slightly spicy twist on the Southern classic.

 What I love most is how easy it is to make.
 You only need one mixing bowl, simple ingredients, and about 10 minutes of prep before it bakes to golden, bubbly perfection.